Tim Dillon (comedian)

-Tim J. Dillon is an American comedian, podcaster, and actor.
-He is host of the Tim Dillon Show podcast.
+Tim J. Dillon (born January 22, 1985) is an American stand-up comedian and podcaster.
+He is the host of The Tim Dillon Show, a comedy podcast in which he discusses news, politics, and popular culture.
+Dillon began performing stand-up in New York City and has since gained attention for his satirical style and commentary on contemporary issues.

 Early life

-Dillon was born in Island Park, New York, and grew up there.
+Dillon was born and raised in Island Park, New York.
 He is of Irish Catholic descent.
-His parents divorced when he was young.
-As a result he was mostly raised by his mother, who he said was eventually diagnosed with schizophrenia.

 As a child in 1994, he landed a small role on the PBS children's show Sesame Street.
 Dillon said on The Joe Rogan Experience, "I was a child actor as a kid and I failed.
 I was on Sesame Street twice.
 I did the polka with Snuffleupagus."

+Dillon attended Nassau Community College and won a Bronze Award in Impromptu Speaking in 2005.

 Career

-Before becoming a comedian, Dillon worked as an office printer salesman and a mortgage broker during the subprime mortgage crisis.
-When the market crashed, he became a New York City tour guide.
+Before becoming a professional comedian, Dillon worked as a New York City tour guide.
 He entered the stand-up scene around 2010.
 After a 2016 appearance at the Just for Laughs comedy festival in Montreal, Rolling Stone named Dillon as one of the "10 Comedians You Need to Know" in 2017.

 Along with Luis J. Gomez and Nick Mullen, Dillon was also a co-host of the Real Ass Podcast spin-off podcast Bastard Radio in 2020.

-Vulture described Dillon in 2016 as "simultaneously a boisterous, conservative-leaning Long Island native and a thoughtful, homosexual foodie with a soft spot for frozen yogurt".
-Rolling Stone in 2017 described him as "capable of formulating an articulate (and often contrarian) opinion about anything at a moment's notice".
+Vulture described Dillon in 2016 as "simultaneously a boisterous, conservative-leaning Long Island native and a thoughtful, homosexual foodie with a soft spot for frozen yogurt."
+Rolling Stone in 2017 described him as "capable of formulating an articulate (and often contrarian) opinion about anything at a moment's notice."

 In August 2022, Dillon released his first standup special: Tim Dillon: A Real Hero.

 The Tim Dillon Show podcast

 The Tim Dillon Show is a comedic video podcast hosted by Dillon that discusses events from his life and news topics that often revolve around American cultural issues, the entertainment industry, and politics.
-Dillon also releases additional audio content to his Patreon supporters.
-As of June 2022, with over 42,658 paying subscribers and making over $221,000 per month, his podcast is one of the most popular on the platform.

 The Tim Dillon Show was originally named Tim Dillon Is Going to Hell, when the podcast was first launched on the GaS Digital Network and featured co-host and fellow Long Island-based comedian Ray Kump.

-Dillon would leave GaS Digital, adding producer and friend Ben Avery, off whom Dillon often bounced questions and ideas.
-In September 2022, Avery parted ways with Dillon and the show — as of November 2022, Avery works with comedian Kyle Dunnigan.
+2025 Riyadh Comedy Festival controversy

+In late August 2025, Dillon defended his decision to appear at the Riyadh Comedy Festival in Riyadh, Saudi Arabia by saying that the Saudis were paying him enough money (US$375,000) to "look the other way."
+In September 2025, Dillon announced that he had been fired from the Riyadh Comedy Festival for making jokes about forced labor in Saudi Arabia on the August 30th episode of his podcast.